Challenges of Reconciliation for Payments Businesses

 That is a problem in itself, however, when you consider that each institution has a different means of sharing activity against the accounts – different protocols to get bank statements, different formats for transaction details, different capabilities in sending reliable details to ease reconciliation – the challenge of reconciliation is significant.
 A toolset that allows for agility in establishing new banking partners and opening new accounts quickly against those needs without running change projects is a must.

 Other challenges exist for the Payments business – again amplified when compared to other forms of business.
-A Payments business is a bigger target for fraud.
-Only when insight into reconciliation state and exceptions realized in an accurate and timely way can fraud be managed.
-Capable reconciliation tools are demanded to counter this source of operational and reputational risk.
+First, a Payments business is a bigger target for fraud.
+Efficient fraud management becomes feasible only through an accurate and timely insight into reconciliation state and exceptions.
+There is a growing demand for capable reconciliation tools to counter this source of operational and reputational risk.

-Concerns that have their basis in regulatory and licensing requirements are significant for Payments businesses.
-Things like Average Daily Transaction Limits (ADTL), transaction escheatment, Dodd-Frank, EMIR and equivalent reporting can only be accomplished when the necessary inputs from a robust reconciliation process are available.
+Further, concerns that have their basis in regulatory and licensing requirements are significant for Payments businesses.
+The accomplishment of Average Daily Transaction Limits (ADTL), transaction escheatment, Dodd-Frank, EMIR and equivalent reporting necessitates available inputs from a robust reconciliation process.
 Failure to comply with these requirements can put the business in jeopardy.